 Studies show that people with neck pain have weaker activity levels of the deep neck flexors.
-This is probably because they are not used enough – something you can change with the following exercise.
+This is probably because they’re not used enough – which the following exercise can change.

-Starting position: standing against a wall (or lying on your back), shoulders lowered, jaw relaxed, the back of your head lightly touching the wall.
-For support, place a small padded roll between your cervical spine and the wall.
+- Lean against a wall (or lie on your back) with your shoulders low, jaw relaxed, the back of your head lightly touching the wall.
+For support, place a small, padded roll between your cervical spine and the wall.

-- You can build this exercise into your daily life: in the car, for example, when the head support is correctly adjusted to head height
+Practise regularly: the exercise is easy to incorporate into your daily routine.
+And you can perform it in the car, for example, if the head support is correctly adjusted to head height.

 Exercise 3: Lowered shoulders for proud posture

-Actively pull your shoulder blades downwards and at the same time pull your head towards the ceiling.
-You can make the exercise more difficult by pushing your hands down against a resistance.
+This simple exercise encourages better body posture.
+Pull your shoulder blades down and at the same time lift your head towards the ceiling by stretching your neck.
+You can make the exercise more difficult by pushing your hands down against a form of resistance.